april-org/april-ann/README.md

 `build_mkl_debug.lua`, ... and so on.

 The binary will be generated at `bin/april-ann`, which incorporates the Lua 5.2 interpreter and works without any dependency in Lua.
-Besides, a shared library will be generated at `lib/aprilann.so`, so it is possible to use `require` from Lua to load APRIL-ANN in a standard Lua 5.2 interpreter.
+Besides, a shared library and a Lua module will be generated at `lib/libapril-ann.so` and `lib/aprilann.so`, so it is possible to use `require` from Lua to load APRIL-ANN in a standard Lua 5.2 interpreter.
+In order to require `aprilann` module it is required the installation of both libraries in their corresponding place in your system.
+Normally this can be done executing `$ sudo make install`.

 **NOTE** that loading `april-ann` as a Lua 5.2 module, you need to have the `.so` library in the `package.cpath` or LUA_CPATH.
 It is possible to install it